freebasic/fbfrog/readme.txt

     relational C op results already go through - negations?
 Because FB ops work differently and it may matter in some cases but probably not in most.

-- #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
-- #include stdio.h -> #include crt/stdio.bi, for some known default headers
-  (or perhaps let presets do this)
 - Emit list of renamed symbols at top of header
 - Add -booldefine to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding